pankaj073/csharp_hfdp/README.md

 2. The Observer Pattern
 	> Defines a one-to-many dependency between objects so that when one object changes state,
 	> all of it's dependents are notified and updated automatically.

+3. The Decorator Pattern
+	> Attaches additional responsibilities to an object dynamically.
+Decorators provide a
+	> flexible alternative to subclassing for extending functionality.

 #### The power of Loose Coupling in Observer Pattern